By David F. Chang MD

 As with any surgery, the healing period will vary with each individual.
 Use of the eye is not harmful, but the vision is normally blurry at first.
 Your eyeglass prescription will be different after surgery and will be changed approximately one month later.

 Helping patients regain vision they have lost is one of my most gratifying experiences.
 Thanks to the many advances in ocular microsurgery, we can safely restore excellent vision to most people with cataracts.
-More than 1.5 million Americans enjoy the benefits of renewed sight through cataract surgery annually.
+More than 3 million Americans enjoy the benefits of renewed sight through cataract surgery annually.
 I hope this material has been both interesting and reassuring to you.
-If you should have any further questions please ask us.

 FAQ about artificial lens implants